nubarium/Biometric-SDK-Android/README.md

 3. The third step is to configure the behavior of the component.

    * *setCaptureMode* : Specifies the capture method, it could be useful if need to force a PASSIVE o ACTIVE MODE.

-   * *setShowPreview* : Specifies whether the dialog requiring a confirmation with a preview photo is displayed.
+   * *setAllowCaptureOnFail* : Specifies the flag, that lets to take the ID capture even the validation fails.
+   * *setMaxValidations* : Specifies maximum number of validations.

 #### Step 3: **Setting up the Activity Result**